 FPA members will identify eligible not-for-profits and charities in their areas whose work for disadvantaged young Australians is deserving of support.
 Not-for-profits and charities without existing relationships with financial planners should take early steps to find one who is happy to nominate the grant application.

-Future2's flagship fundraiser heads to Western Australia this year with a circular route starting and ending in Perth, 17-23 November.
-The 2016 Future2 Wheel Classic follows a 7-day 930 km route through coastal and southern WA via Margaret River and Mandurah.
+Future2's flagship fundraiser headed to Western Australia this year with a circular route starting and ending in Perth, from 17-23 November.
+The 2016 Future2 Wheel Classic followed a 7-day 930 km route through coastal and southern WA via Margaret River and Mandurah.

 Scaling the heights

 From 17-28 February four financial planners scaled the heights of the world's highest freestanding mountain to raise funds for disadvantaged young Australians.
 The Future2 Kilimanjaro team has raised over $39,500 and completed the challenge of a lifetime.
 They made the summit in the early hours of the morning (Tanzanian time) on 24 February.

 Making a real difference

 Take a couple of minutes to hear from Future2 grant recipients and some of the financial planners who are contributing to better lives for young Australians in need.